Leninner/shoppingify-list/README.md

 - ✅ User story: I can see my shopping history and I can see the details of it

-- User story: I can see some statistics: top items, top categories, and monthly comparison.
-(Tips: use libraries like recharts for the graph)
+- ✅ User story: I can see some statistics: top items, top categories, and monthly comparison.

 - User story (optional): I can search for items